VMware's (VMW) CEO Pat Gelsinger on Q1 2021 Results - Earnings Call Transcript

 Pat Gelsinger

 Yes.
 Given the comments I made before on just getting Tanzu in the marketplace, just launching vSphere, which includes Kubernetes, I’d say it’s pretty hard to give us any real competitive win loss metrics at this early phase of the market.
 As I’ve described it before, I see that the market becomes five players.
-It players.
 It’s IBM Red Hat.
 It’s the three mega cloud players, Google, Amazon, Microsoft and their native services and VMware.
 And when we think about those five, we’re uniquely positioned with a multi-cloud, hybrid-cloud strategy, deep partnerships with Amazon and partnerships with Azure and Google as well, a huge footprint that we can leverage in vSphere that really allows us to present this integration of containers and VMs, right?
 And we don’t think it’s an or.
 We think it’s an and that we can do both of those and make it just seamless for customers to begin embracing the new Kubernetes and container strategies.
 So we really like our strategy here.
 Customers resonate with it, and we’re pretty excited about the good results we saw in Q1.

 Paul Ziots